danielchristiancazares/freespace2/docs/invisible-ships-hypothesis-evaluation.md

 ## Investigation Log

+### H23 Follow-up Reveals Transform Issue (2025-12-18)

+Multi-color diagnostic shader test produced unexpected results:

+**Test setup:**
+- Modified `deferred.frag` to output distinct colors based on G-buffer validity
+- Discard for empty sky (no G-buffer data)
+- Magenta for missing position, Orange for missing normal, Yellow for missing albedo
+- Cyan for all G-buffer data valid

+**Observations:**
+1. One large ship (destroyer/station) appeared CYAN when player turned 180°
+2. Ship was visually behind player, but game logic placed it in front
+3. All other ships remained invisible at any viewing angle
+4. No magenta/orange/yellow visible for ships — only cyan or nothing

+**Interpretation:**
+- G-buffer data IS valid for at least one ship (cyan confirms all components present)
+- The issue is not data corruption but incorrect transform/position
+- Ships are rendered at mirrored/inverted screen positions
+- Smaller ships likely rendered entirely off-screen due to same transform error

+**New hypothesis:** View matrix Z inversion (H33) — see hypothesis section for details.

+---

+### Reproducible Position Anomaly Test (2025-12-18)

+**Test procedure:**
+1. Load mission, immediately turn off engines
+2. Turn 180° away from known station location
+3. Observe screen for station geometry
+4. Turn back toward actual station location
+5. Move camera toward screen edges

+**Observations:**
+- Station geometry visible when facing away from its actual position
+- Station geometry not visible when facing toward its actual position
+- Geometry reappears at screen edges
+- Behavior is reproducible across multiple attempts

+**Possible interpretations:**

+The observed pattern is consistent with several potential causes:
+1. CPU-side frustum culling returning inverted results
+2. View matrix Z sign error causing objects to transform to opposite positions
+3. Near/far plane configuration issue
+4. Projection matrix sign error

+**Next step:** Investigate frustum culling logic and view matrix construction to identify the source of the position anomaly.

+---

 ### DEBUG Block Removed, Ships Still Invisible (2025-12-17)

 **Initial finding:** A DEBUG code block in `model.frag` (lines 53-59) returned early, preventing the production shader logic from executing.